 Defining the classes of goods and services is an essential phase in trademark registration.
-The content of the wording (the list of goods and services within the chosen classes) delimits the scope of protection of a trademark.
+The content of the wording (the list of goods and services covered within the chosen classes) delimits the scope of a trademark's protection.

-The choice of classes can be difficult, because with the boom in the tertiary sector and new technologies, the Nice Classification tends to be out of step with the new products and services offered by companies.
+Choosing the right classes can be difficult, because with the boom in the service sector and new technologies, the Nice Classification tends to be out of step with the new products and services offered by companies.

-Once the classes have been determined, the wording must be drafted, i.e. the list of products and services included in the chosen classes.
-The wording has a strong strategic dimension because it must be sufficiently precise while covering the company's development projects.
+Once the classes have been determined, it's time to draw up the wording, i.e. the list of products and services included within the chosen classes.
+The wording has a strong strategic dimension, as it must be sufficiently precise while covering the company's development projects.

 classes of goods and services adequate?
 How do you write your trademark wording accurately?